Spencer Steer Player Props: Reds vs. Dodgers

 Spencer Steer At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 26th, and he is 46th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 35th in batting average, 27th in on-base percentage, and 48th in slugging.

-- Steer has picked up a hit in 64 of 100 games this year, with multiple hits 29 times.
+- Steer has picked up a hit in 65 of 101 games this season, with multiple hits 29 times.

-- In 38 games this season (38.0%), Steer has picked up an RBI, and in 15 of those games (15.0%) he had two or more.
+- Steer has had an RBI in 39 games this year (38.6%), including 15 multi-RBI outings (14.9%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.